VasilGVasilev/softuni-React/softuniReact/04. Components-Workshop/NB.md

 BEST PRACTICE
     with several close enough states:
+        const [userAction, setUserAction] = useState({user: null, action: null})

+    BUT NOTE - you have an object (or array object) set in useState -useState({user: null, action: null})- !!!!!!!!the spread syntax ensures that the state object is replaced rather than mutated!!!!!!!!! [-->...oldUsers<--, user] while second argument after spread syntax updates with new data [...oldUsers, -->user<--]

-        const [userAction, setUserAction] = useState({user: null, action: null}) state should always be modified to a new reference, thus, the array []: setUsers(oldUsers => [...oldUsers, user]);
+    state should always be modified to a new reference, thus, the array []: setUsers(oldUsers => [...oldUsers, user]);
+        regarding [...oldUsers, user], code is just applied left to right, first we reapply all oldUsers via spread, then we update one of them
 Adding editable value to input in React is done with a defaultValue:
     <input id="phoneNumber" name="phoneNumber" type="text" defaultValue={user.phoneNumber}/>